How Long Does It Take to Get a Work Permit?

 Mailing address varies by category and state, so check the current instructions carefully.
 Using incorrect addresses can delay processing by several weeks.

-Step 6: Attend the scheduled biometrics appointment
+Step 6: Attend the biometrics appointment

 USCIS schedules biometrics appointments for most I-765 applicants within four to eight weeks after receiving your application.
 You'll receive an appointment notice with the date, time, and location.

+Important photo policy change (effective February 2026): USCIS no longer uses self-submitted passport photos on the final EAD card.
+Only photographs taken by USCIS at an Application Support Center (ASC) during a Biometric Services Appointment will appear on your EAD.
 During the appointment, USCIS collects your fingerprints, photograph, and signature.
 Bring your appointment notice and a government-issued photo ID.
 The appointment typically takes 30 minutes.

 Step 7: Track your case and receive your decision